 No more than 12 credits (three courses) may be counted toward the minor from any one college.
 For example, students participating in an SEI Field Research Program cannot count ENTR2219 or ENTR4506 towards the minor.
 Students participating in a Dialogue rather than a SEI Field Research Program can count up to three ENTR courses toward the minor, one of which must be the required ENTR2206.

 *The Honors Seminar equivalent HONR2206 (formerly HNRU206) can be substituted for ENTR2206.
-The Honors Seminar equivalent HONR1205 from the 2010 academic year onward can be substituted for ENTR2206.
+The Honors Seminar equivalent HONR1205 from the 2010 academic year onward can also be substituted for ENTR2206.

 **Previously Approved Dialogues